 Trip to Asilah, Tangier, Tetouan, and Chefchaouen

 Trip to Fes, Meknes, and Marrakesh

 Trip to Oujda, Debdou, and Figuig

-All the trips are supervised by university historian professors and highly qualified national guides.
+All trips are supervised by university historian professors and highly qualified national guides.
 A detailed itinerary is available upon request.
-Other suggestions for trips are highly welcome.
+Other suggestions for trips are highly welcomed.